libgdx/packr/README.md

 There's also a new, *experimental* configuration, [`oraclejre8`](https://github.com/libgdx/packr/blob/master/src/main/resources/minimize/oraclejre8), which reduces size of an Oracle 8 JRE following Oracle's redistribution rules described [here](http://www.oracle.com/technetwork/java/javase/jre-8-readme-2095710.html).
 It also repacks JAR files, reducing (unpacked) JRE size from about 180 mb to 70 mb. **This version is pretty much untested, so please use with care!**

-### Cache

-Extracting and minimizing a JRE can take quite some time.
-If the `cachejre` option is used, the result of these operations is cached in the given folder, and can be reused in subsequent runs of packr.

-As of now, packr doesn't do any elaborate checks to validate the content of this cache folder.
-So if you update the JDK, or change the minimize profile, you need to empty or remove this folder manually to force a change.

-### Classpath
+### The "removelibs" option

-Minimization aside, packr also removes all dynamic libraries which do not match the target platform from your project JAR file(s):
+Minimization aside, packr can remove all dynamic libraries which do not match the target platform from your project JAR file(s):

 | platform | files removed |
 | --- | --- |
 | Windows | `*.dylib`, `*.so` |
 | Linux | `*.dll`, `*.dylib` |
 | MacOS | `*.dll`, `*.so` |

+This step is optional.
+If you don't need it, just remove the configuration parameter to speed up packr.

+## Caching

+Extracting and minimizing a JRE can take quite some time.
+If the `cachejre` option is used, the result of these operations is cached in the given folder, and can be reused in subsequent runs of packr.

+As of now, packr doesn't do any elaborate checks to validate the content of this cache folder.
+So if you update the JDK, or change the minimize profile, you need to empty or remove this folder manually to force a change.

 ## Output